 click the image to get in touch

 Joanne began working with Purcell Press in 2020.
-Her sharp sense of humour, a sense of pacing, and talent for spotting a good storyline, are all invaluable assets.
+Her sharp sense of humour, keen sense of pacing, and talent for spotting a good storyline, are all invaluable assets.
 Joanne is from New Jersey, and she moved to London in 1990s to work with Style Council.
-Jo is working on the memoir of those rock drummer days.
+Jo is still banging her drumms while working on an hilarious memoir of those 90s rock-drummer days.

 Paul Gallagher, oversees the MA Screenwriting at Birkbeck College, London University.
 Paul is a company Director of Twelve Chairs Films Ltd developing film and TV projects..
 He was script consultant on feature films: The Birdcatcher 2019.
 Starred Up 2013, and Desiree 2014.
 He founded and was CEO of Euroscript as an EU MEDIA programme [96-02] developing feature scripts with writers and EU production companies, including: Little Ashes 2008..
 He was the editor of Screenwriter magazine for a decade and a columnist for magazines: Savvy, Screenwriter, and Filmwaves.
 He has had numerous articles, short stories and poems published, and a book Dancing in the Waves [Mer, 2009].
 He has run international workshops and delivered talks at International Festivals in Edinburgh, Glasgow, Belfast, London, and Lisbon, as well as sitting on International Film Festival juries and funding panels in Portugal and UK.